 Chicken lice are an unfortunate fact of life when you raise poultry.
 No matter how clean you keep your coop and how meticulously you care for your chickens, sooner or later, lice are bound to strike.

 Lice tend to find their way to your chickens via wild birds in the area.
-Once they set up shop, they’re going to stick around, unless you make the effort to eradicate them.
+Like many of the common chicken pests, once they set up shop, they’re going to stick around, unless you make the effort to eradicate them.
 Through trial and error we’ve come up with this natural chicken lice treatment that truly works, and it’s pretty inexpensive to boot!

 Full Disclosure: This post contains affiliate links.